nartyuh/bnb-api-wrapper/README.md

 For example use cases, please look into [test.py](https://github.com/mrhuytran/bnb-api-wrapper/blob/master/test.py).

 *Note that the import statements are different in test.py.*
-*In test.py, we are using absolute path to import for the sake of local development* *However, please use the import statement specified by [How to install](https://github.com/mrhuytran/bnb-api-wrapper/blob/master/README.md#L33)*
+*In test.py, we are using absolute path to import for the sake of local development.*
+*However, please use the import statements specified by [How to install](https://github.com/mrhuytran/bnb-api-wrapper/blob/master/README.md#L33) if you want your code to compile.*

 ## Future updates